XML RSS

 Those are just a few questions to get you started thinking about specific details.

-(For example, in a mailing of 3,000 pieces, you might get 30 appointments that resulted in 15 sales of $1,000 each for a total of $15,000 in gross sales.)
+(For example, in a mailing of 30,000 pieces, you might get a response of one-tenth of a per cent for 30 appointments that resulted in a 50% conversion to 15 sales of $1,000 each for a total of $15,000 in gross sales.)

 So the more mailings you do, the more data you will have to make predictions on similar mailings in the future.